Yoshiko Sai (佐井好子) – Taiji No Yume (胎児の夢)

 In recent years, a revival of interest in his music made her come back to record a new album with Jojo Hiroshige, called Crimson Voyage in 2001.
 Lastly, there’s been some re-releases from its 70s records, inedited live performances and poetry books.

 Let’s go to our album:

-In 1977 she moved to the Nippon Columbia company, and in September 25, announced Taiji No Yume (Fetus Dream).
+In 1977 she moved to the Nippon Columbia company, and on September 25, she announced Taiji No Yume (Fetus Dream).
 Heavily inspired by the pre-war oddball and ghostly neurosurgeon doctor and writer Yumeno Kyusaku, hence the strange atmosphere this disc abides in.
-The voyage into the mental state of being, fits perfectly with Sai’s acid folky approach and dreamy female vocalizations.
-Quite dark in overall texture, at the time of this she was merely 24 years old.
+The voyage into the mental state of being fits perfectly with Sai’s acid folky approach and dreamy female vocalizations.
+Quite dark in the overall texture, at the time of this she was merely 24 years old.
 Totally unknown for non-japanese listeners, this album is really a stunner and a must for people into some more advanced Japanese historical recordings.

 A1 ヒターノ (Gitano)